Corinthia Football Clubs Association: Foundation

-Its important success in the union in the early 1950s was the local championship organization and its cooperation with Pagkorinthiakos in the first championship of the Premier Division in the 1959-60 season.
+Its important success in the union in the early 1950s was the local championship organization and its cooperation with Pankorinthiakos in the first championship of the Premier Division in the 1959-60 season.

 Today

-Corinthia FCA is headquartered in Corinth and its strength includes about 70 clubs.
+Corinthia FCA is headquartered in Corinth and includes about 70 clubs.
 Basic organizations of the association is local soccer championship in three divisions and the Corinthia Cup which features teams from local categories.
 The body-member of the association which participates in the fourth division and its amateur teams from the association which has a chance to play in the highest categories, the Super League, the second and the third divisions.

-The winner of all of Korinthia receives an entry into the national Fourth Division.
+The winner of all of Corinthia receives an entry into the national Third Division.

-The winner of the Korinthia Cup receives an entry to the Greek Amateur Cup.
+The winner of the Corinthia Cup receives an entry to the Greek Amateur Cup.

 The association organizes children's and youth championships, it also supervises the women's clubs and rarely competes in the Corinthia FCA Mixed which features games from other mixed associations.